Joyce Maynard: Early life

-Maynard was born in Durham, New Hampshire, to Fredelle (née Bruser), a journalist, writer, and English teacher, and Max Maynard, a painter and professor of English at the University of New Hampshire (and brother of theologian Theodore Maynard).
+Maynard was born in Durham, New Hampshire, to Fredelle, a journalist, writer, and English teacher, and Max Maynard, a painter and professor of English at the University of New Hampshire (and brother of theologian Theodore Maynard).
 Her father was born in India to English missionary parents and later moved to Canada; her mother was born in Saskatchewan to Jewish immigrants from Russia.
 Maynard has an older sister, Rona.

 Maynard attended the Oyster River school district and Phillips Exeter Academy.
 She won Scholastic Art and Writing Awards in 1966, 1967, 1968, 1970, and 1971.
 In her teens, she wrote regularly for Seventeen magazine.
 She entered Yale University in 1971 and sent a collection of her writings to the editors of The New York Times Magazine.
 They asked her to write an article about growing up in the 1960s, which was published under the title "An 18-Year-Old Looks Back on Life" in the magazine's April 23, 1972, issue.
 After the article was published, Maynard received a letter from fiction writer J. D. Salinger, then 53 years old, who complimented her writing and warned her of the dangers of publicity.